Frequently Asked Questions

 LVDS uses the ERB achievement test annually to measure the skills and knowledge acquired at each respective grade level.
 Our students consistently average above the 85th percentile on national standardized achievement testing.

 Does LVDS accept donations or do fundraising?

-Las Vegas Day School operates on a tuition only basis and does no fundraising whatsoever.
-The school also does not accept any gifts, grants, donations, or federal funding to help offset operational costs nor is there a family name on any building at LVDS.
+Las Vegas Day School operates on a tuition only basis and does no school fundraising whatsoever.
+The school also does not accept any donations, gifts, grants, or federal funding to help offset operational costs nor is there a family name on any building at LVDS.
 The advantage in this policy is that it creates a school environment whereby all of our students and families are equivalent no matter what their income level.
 Our parents also do not have to deal with any concerns regarding hidden fees or pressure to donate.

 Does the school have campus security?

 We contract with a professional school security company and have two highly trained security guards on campus at all times that children are present.
 The campus points of entry are locked throughout the school day and we have buzzer entry requirements to each of the school offices.
 All staff members are well trained in our school security procedures and we also conduct lockdown drills monthly for staff and students.

 What schools do your students attend after they graduate from LVDS?